Foreign internal defense: Vietnam to 9/11

-After the United States’ poor experience with combating insurgents in Vietnam, the country was hesitant to enter other conflicts that may result in insurgent style resistance.
-Scholars and military leaders such as Steven Metz and General Petraeus admitted that the United States had lost much of its counterinsurgency capabilities after the Vietnam war.
-In the 1980s the U.S. partly rebuilt their counterinsurgency abilities when the Soviet Union again began to sponsor insurgencies in third world countries such as El Salvador.
-With the end of the cold war in the 1990s, the U.S. again purged its counterinsurgency knowledge and capabilities, “assuming it was a legacy of the Cold War that would fade to irrelevance with the demise of the Soviet Union."

-In the post-Cold War era, Operation Desert Storm was the only conflict in which the U.S. military played a major active role.
-In this conflict U.S. commanders demonstrated their mastery of conventional warfare using superior technology, firepower, and tactical skill.
-The swift and devastating use of technology in this conflict led many to believe that information warfare was the future face of combat.
+According to Steven Metz, the United States had lost much of its counterinsurgency capabilities after the Vietnam War.
+Metz claims that the U.S. partly rebuilt their counterinsurgency abilities when the Soviet Union again began to sponsor insurgencies in third world countries such as El Salvador, but with the end of the cold war in the 1990s, he claims the U.S. again purged its counterinsurgency knowledge and capabilities, "assuming it was a legacy of the Cold War that would fade to irrelevance with the demise of the Soviet Union."
+During Operation Desert Storm, the swift and devastating use of technology in this conflict led many to believe that information warfare was the future face of combat.